 Fax: (402) 471-1066

 The process for out-of-state CNAs is relatively easy.
 Their license can be transferred to Nebraska through endorsement.
 You must download and fill out the endorsement application.
-If the CNA is from Iowa, they must submit proof of training.
-An hour of in-service abuse reporting must be completed, and the state certification exam must be completed if there has been no employment or training in the last two years.
+If the CNA is from Iowa, they must submit proof of completed classes.
+An hour of in-service abuse reporting must be completed, and the state certification exam must be completed if there has been no employment or classes in the last two years.
 Including copies of all relevant documents will hasten the procedure.

 CNA Renewal in Nebraska